Professor John Fraser (Chair)

 Elena was born with progressive hearing loss and, by her late twenties, became profoundly deaf.
 She received a cochlear implant through the New Zealand Government public programme in 2007 and since then has been an advocate for others with hearing loss.
 She has worked extensively with service providers in the hearing sector to raise awareness and to identify and implement solutions to benefit those who have been impacted by hearing loss.
 Elena launched New Zealand’s first hearing loss programme for school children in partnership with the University of Auckland and Dangerous Decibels and ran the dedicated teen mentoring programme, Hear for You.

-Lynette is a professional director with over 15 years’ governance experience as a Director, Executive Manager and Consultant working with Boards providing stewardship to a range of private, public and non-profit entities.
-She is a Director of the National Foundation for the Deaf & Hard of Hearing.
-In her executive career she played a pivotal role in elevating New Zealand’s business reputation in international markets.
-This involved leading the promotion of the best New Zealand has to offer on the world stage, across a number of sectors/specialties for the private sector and for the New Zealand Government, as well as contributing to building business capability in the country.
+Lynette is a Consultant, Senior Leader, and Professional Director with over 20 years’ international business experience, providing stewardship to private, public, and non-profit entities.
+She is a Director of The National Foundation for the Deaf & Hard of Hearing, and former Interim Chief Executive of the Foundation.
+Her career has involved promoting the best that New Zealand has to offer on the world stage.
+This is combined with brand innovation, and revenue generation for companies, along with an understanding of sustainability, and environmental, social, and governance (ESG) performance.
 Lynette is a member of the Institute of Directors in New Zealand.
-Her qualifications include a Post Graduate Diploma in Business (Marketing major) from The University of Auckland and a Graduate Diploma in Communication & Public Relations from Auckland University of Technology.
+Her qualifications include the University of Oxford Leading Sustainable Corporations Programme, a Post Graduate Diploma in Business (Marketing major) from The University of Auckland, and a Graduate Diploma in Communication & Public Relations from Auckland University of Technology.

 David O’Connor, Hearing Research Foundation representative